janneengestoft/birc-project/README.md

 Follow the default installation, and say **yes** when it asks you if it should run `conda init` for you.

-**NP:** Now log out out of the cluster and log back in.
+**NP:** Now log out of the cluster and log back in.
 This is needed to make the `conda` command available to you.

 ### Creating an environment on the cluster

-Log in to the cluster and run this command to create a conda envionment for your project on the cluster.
+Log in to the cluster and run this command to create a conda environment for your project on the cluster.
 This environment should contain the packages that you need for your project.
-Such packages may inculde:
+Such packages may include:

 - Grid workflow: [gwf](https://docs.gwf.app/)
 - Jupyter: [jupyter](https://jupyter.org/) [jupyterlab](https://jupyter.org/)